LaWebcapsule/directus9/docs/extensions/email-templates.md

 ---
-description: A guide on how to build custom Email Templates in Directus.
+description: A guide on how to build custom Email Templates in Directus9.
 readTime: 1 min read
 ---